 In the 13th century, friars came to York.
 The friars were like monks but instead of withdrawing from the world, they went out to preach.
 In York, there were several orders of friars, Franciscans (called grey friars because of their grey costumes), Dominicans (called black friars), Carmelites (called white friars), and Augustinians.

 In 1349 the Black Death reached York and it may have killed half the population of the town.
-In the mid 14th century the population of York was around 13,000 but it fell to about 10,000 by 1500.
+In the mid-14th century the population of York was around 13,000 but it fell to about 10,000 by 1500.

-However in the late Middle Ages several great buildings were built in York.
+However, in the late Middle Ages, several great buildings were built in York.
 The Merchant Adventurers Hall was built in 1368.
 The Guildhall followed in 1453.
 York Minster was built in stages between 1220 and 1472.
 St Williams College was built in 1461 as a home for the priests of the Minister.
 (St William was William Fitzherbert who was made Archbishop of York in 1153).

-In the 16th century and 17th century York was still the most important town in the north of England.
+In the 16th century and 17th centuries York was still the most important town in the north of England.
 The population of York was probably about 10,000 in 1500 but it rose to around 12,000 in 1600.
 This was despite the plague.
 It struck York in 1550-51, 1604, 1631, and 1645.
 Each time the plague struck it killed hundreds of people.
 Yet each time the population recovered.

 In 1538 Henry VIII closed the friaries in York and the priories.
 In 1539 he closed St Mary’s Abbey, which stood immediately north of the town walls.
 Furthermore, the number of parish churches in York was cut from 40 to 25.
 A grammar school was founded in York in 1557.